-- 1. Mark on the board the two 0.01 uf capacitors at the upper left side between the sound card connection pads and the potentiometers -- don't initially install these unless you end up with intractable RFI (not likely). - 2.
-Resistors may be the easiest components to mount.
-So start with a few of these -- at the lower left end of the board, there are 47K, 4700, 220K, and the "optional" 22 ohm resistor near the 4700, which you can install to gain practice soldering on this board.
+1. Mark on the board the two 0.01 uf capacitors at the upper left side between the sound card connection pads and the potentiometers -- don't initially install these unless you end up with intractable RFI (not likely).

+2. Resistors may be the easiest components to mount.
+So start with a few of these -- at the lower left end of the board, there are 4.7K, 2200, 220K, and the 22 ohm resistor which you can install to gain practice soldering on this board.

-- 3. Electrolytic capacitors require that you place their and + sides correctly.
-There are two 1-uf and one 47-uf electrolytics to mount -- inspect the parts to see if their negative (-) or positive (+) leads are marked and install and solder properly.
-If you find the negative side marked, then of course the positive is the opposite lead. - 4.
-Diodes are the next most important item to get right, but it is easy -- there is a "bar" on the symbol on the circuit board, and one of the actual diode itself.
+3. Electrolytic capacitors require that you place their and + sides correctly.
+There are three 1-uf and one 47-uf electrolytics to mount -- inspect the parts to see if their negative (-) or positive (+) leads are marked and install and solder properly.
+If you find the negative side marked, then of course the positive is the opposite lead.

+4. Diodes are the next most important item to get right, but it is easy -- there is a "bar" on the symbol on the circuit board(because of the device outline, it may look like 2 slashes), and one of the actual diode itself.
 Mount so that they match.
-Avoid overheating them. - 5.
-The transistors are thermally the most fragile item -- and you must get their orientation correct to have the emitter, base, and collector leads in the right holes.
-Observe the rounded and flat sides of the TO-92 case discussed above.
+Avoid overheating them.

+5. The transistors are thermally the most fragile item -and you must get their orientation correct to have the emitter, base, and collector leads in the right holes.
+Observe the rounded and flat sides of the TO-92 case for proper mounting.

 Insert the transistor so the leads are in the proper holes (Figure 1-7 may help) and solder with a bit of skill so that it is done quickly.
+Perhaps only insert the leads half way to reduce the heat that gets to the transistor die.

-- 6. The transformers must not accidentally be installed with their cores 90 degrees off -- observe them in Figure 1-7 for proper mounting. - 7.
-The relay is symmetrical and its mounting has been
+6. The transformers must not accidentally be installed with their cores 90 degrees off -- observe them in Figure 1-7

+7. The relay is symmetrical and its mounting has been discussed above.

-- 8. For the TX and RX gain potentiometers, holes were provided for both "small" and "large" sized trimmer pots -- use whichever fits best. - 9.
-There is no polarity required on the 0.01 and 0.1 uf capacitors, nor is there on any of the resistors. - 10.
-The PTT (push-to-talk) LED does have a polarity -the cathode side is marked on the board with a bar, and the actual device has a shorter lead and a "flat" on the case on the cathode side. - 11.
-Install the remainder of the components.
-R11(RX) and R12 (TX) can initially be 10K resistors; if RX (receiver) and TX (transmitter) signals aren't strong enough, change the relevant one to 4700 ohms (doubling the signal available). - 12.
-Refer to Chapter 2 for external connections to both the sound card side, and the radio transceiver side. - 13.
-Near the drilled optional mounting hole on the right hand side of the board are two pads that can be connected with a spare length of component lead or wire, in order to connect the USB circuit ground (not the transceiver ground) to the mounting screws, and hence to a metallic case, if desired.
+8. For the TX and RX gain potentiometers, holes were provided for the miniature trimmers; if you're going to use a panel mount pot for the TX gain, use wires to make the necessary connections.

+9. There is no polarity required on the 0.01 and 0.1 uf capacitors, nor is there on any of the resistors.

+10. The PTT (push-to-talk) LED does have a polarity -the cathode side is marked on the board with a bar, and the actual device has a shorter lead and a "flat" on the case on the cathode side.

+11. Install the remainder of the components.
+R1(RX) and R3 (TX) can initially be 10K resistors; if RX (receiver) and TX (transmitter) signals aren't strong enough, change the relevant one to 4700 ohms (doubling the signal available).

+12. Refer to Chapter 2 for external connections to both the sound card side, and the radio transceiver side.

+13. Near the drilled optional mounting hole on the right hand side of the board are two pads that can be connected with a spare length of component lead or wire, in order to connect the USB circuit ground (not the transceiver ground) to the mounting screws, and hence to a metallic case, if desired.
 This may improve RFI protection.